 We routinely defend against class action claims involving alleged violations of state and federal deceptive trade practices and false advertising claims.

 - Consumer Finance & Lending Practices

-Our attorneys represent clients in virtually every type of bank and lending litigation, including multijurisdictional consumer class actions, individual consumer and commercial litigation and matters pending in bankruptcy and probate courts.
-We also regularly handle investigations and enforcement actions by state Attorneys General and state and federal regulators such as the Consumer Financial Protection Bureau.
+The firm handles bank and lending litigation, including multijurisdictional consumer class actions, individual consumer and commercial cases, matters pending in bankruptcy and probate courts and investigations and enforcement actions by state Attorneys General and state and federal regulators.

 - Consumer Protection & Products Liability

-We have extensive experience defending clients in class actions asserting claims under consumer protection laws, including statutes imposing severe penalties for commercial behavior, such as the Telephone Consumer Protection Act and the Fair and Accurate Credit Transactions Act.
-We also defend clients against claims relating to defective products, breach of warranty, false or misleading advertising, failure to disclose, misrepresentations of purpose or use, inadequate service or support, and other consumer fraud issues.
+Our experience extends to defending class actions asserting claims under the Telephone Consumer Protection Act and the Fair and Accurate Credit Transactions Act, among other consumer protection statutes.
+Likewise, we represent clients in cases relating to defective products, breach of warranty and ancillary consumer fraud issues.

 - Labor & Employment

 The firm defends management in a range of employment class actions (e.g., wage and hour) as well as high-stakes adverse treatment and adverse impact discrimination cases involving race, gender, age, and disability issues, and hiring, promotions, discipline, harassment, and discharge claims.

 M&R’s Class Action & Complex Litigation Practice Group includes securities litigators who represent issuers, underwriters, advisors, auditors, officers and directors in cases alleging violations of federal and state securities laws, rules and regulations.